 Next: Use TrustPulse To Show Social Proof

 Social proof is another great way to increase conversion and sales on your website.
-TrustPulse shows notifications on your website about recent purchases or visitor activity.
+TrustPulse shows notifications that boost urgency, trust, and FOMO.

-It integrates seamlessly with all popular e-commerce and email marketing platforms including WordPress, Shopify, WooCommerce, and many more.
+TrustPulse integrates seamlessly with all popular eCommerce and email marketing platforms including WordPress, Shopify, WooCommerce, and many more.
 Want to see how it works?
 Check out this TrustPulse review.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
 WP Mail SMTP Elite includes full White Glove Setup and offers a 14-day money-back guarantee.